KritiAI/docs_pvt/chapter1/writing-your-code.md

 Please note that when using lambda serverless deployment, you should return either the response object synchronously or return a javascript promise which will have the response object.
 You can choose to work with native Promises or any of the popular promise ibraries. e.g. bluebird etc

-here is an example of using bluebird promise.
+Here is an example of using bluebird promise.
 First install the bluebird library.

 ```
 npm install -S bluebird